 - Eliminate child labor, forced labor, and bonded labor in high risk production sectors by ensuring compliance with the Standard and implementing effective and sustainable remediation procedures;

 - Provide a coherent and consistent Standard that may be applied across all countries within the scope of the Standard, taking into account different production methods;

 - Facilitate transparent monitoring and verification of working conditions;

 - Encourage positive changes in communities by reducing child labor, forced labor, and bonded labor, and increasing children’s access to education; and

 - Provide an independent assurance through the GoodWeave certification for consumers worldwide that producers meet the Standard.

 The Standard is based on three Certification Principles covering child labor, forced labor, and bonded labor, and the transparency needed to verify compliance.

 - Principle A1: No child labor is allowed

 - Principle A2: No forced or bonded labor is allowed

 - Principle A3: Conditions of work are documented and verifiable

-In addition to the Certification Principles, the Standard includes four Progress Principles which are designed to address a broader set of labor rights and environmental issues, but are not currently required for certification.
+In addition to the Certification Principles, the Standard includes five Progress Principles which are designed to address a broader set of labor rights and environmental issues, but are not currently required for certification.

 - Principle B2: Freedom of association and collective bargaining are recognized